adonisjs/v6-docs/content/docs/preface/contribution_guide.md

 - Writing cookbooks or blog posts to educate others in the community
 - Triaging issues
 - Sharing your opinion on existing issues
-- Help the community in discord and the discussions forum
+- Help the community on [discord](https://discord.gg/vDcEjq6) and in the discussion forums.

 ## Reporting bugs
 Many issues reported on open source projects are usually questions or misconfiguration at the reporter's end.
 Therefore, we highly recommend you properly troubleshoot your issues before reporting them.